booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A5/README.md

 ### Java Keystores (JKS)

 If you are still using Java Keystores in (proprietary) JKS format please note: [Oracle recommends PKCS12](https://blogs.oracle.com/jtc/jdk9-keytool-transitions-default-keystore-to-pkcs12) instead of JKS since quite some years meanwhile.
 New keystrores should be created in PKCS12 format (with openssl) where ever possible.

+This is why you will not create some JKS file during this exercise.
+The commands below are meant as a hint for you if you have to deal with legacy formats in your day to day live.

 You will need the `keytool` commandline utility to display / create / manage JKS keystores.
 It is delivered with the Java JDK.